BjornFridal/fridal-blog/src/content/cv/basico.md

 ---
-title: "Senior Fullstack Developer Consultant"
+title: "Senior Fullstack Developer"
 company: "Basico via Ørskov"
+employment: "Contractor"
 date: 2022-02-01
-text: '...'
 highlights: [
   'Coordinated and developed project timelines with the team leader.', 'Collaboratively crafted mockups and prototypes with the design team.',